Biodiversity

 New Zealand’s indigenous biodiversity is highly unique.
 Most of our native species exist nowhere else on Earth.

-Otago is large (3.1 million hectares) and one of the most ecologically-diverse regions of New Zealand – from the alpine lakes of the West, to Central Otago’s dryland environments, and the coastal forests of the East.
-We are internationally renowned for our unique wildlife – from albatross, penguins and seals on the Otago Peninsula, to the lizards and geckos of the centre, through to alpine parrots in the West.
+Otago is large (3.1 million hectares) and one of the most ecologically-diverse regions of New Zealand – from the alpine lakes of the West to Central Otago’s dryland environments, and the coastal forests of the East.
+We are internationally renowned for our unique wildlife – from albatross, penguins and sea lions along the Otago coastline, to skinks and geckos, through to alpine parrots in the West.

 You can use the search bar in the top left-hand corner to search for a property address.
 Or you can move around the map to find an area by clicking and dragging, using the scroll wheel on your mouse to zoom in and out or use the + and – buttons on the left-hand side of the map.